 All this happened too fast, and since I was absorbed in watching the crow, I didn’t have the time to photograph what it did.

 This behavior showed intelligence.
-The crow knew that soaking the bread in the water will make it soft.
+The crow knew that soaking the bread in the water will make it soft and easier to eat.

-I knew that crows are depicted in fables as wise birds, especially in Aesop’s fables, like in the fable below:
+This proved what fables say about crows, that they are wise birds, especially in Aesop’s fables, as in the fable below:

 The Crow and the Pitcher